 Drivers who are asked to produce an ID may need to comply as well.
 Laws in many states require drivers who are stopped for speeding and similar infractions to provide identification when an officer requests it.

 Example: Jones is standing outside his parked truck.
-Noticing that Jones fits the description of a man who took clothing from a nearby store about a half hour earlier, Officer Juarez asks Jones for identification and questions Jones about where he’s been for the last half hour.
-Jones refuses to say anything to the officer.
+Noticing that Jones fits the description of a man who took clothing from a nearby store about a half hour earlier, Officer Juarez asks Jones for identification.
+Jones refuses to provide his ID.
 Because Officer Juarez reasonably suspected that Jones might have stolen the clothing, Jones’s refusal to provide identification would violate a “stop and identify” law.
-However, Jones has a constitutional right under the Fifth Amendment to remain silent, so he cannot be punished for refusing to answer the officer’s other questions.

 Demanding Identification of Someone Who Is Loitering